-We should certainly note the draft of the new Labour Law, the latest version of which – in the opinion of investors and the entire private sector – still doesn’t promote flexibility and labour mobility, and in that sense doesn’t differentiate between high-quality and low-quality personnel.
-The final version of the Law can have a significant impact on the overall business environment, and the expectations of the private sector are that the provisions prescribed by this law will be further improved.
+We should undoubtedly note the draft of the new Labour Law, the latest version of which – in the opinion of investors and the entire private sector – still doesn’t promote flexibility and labour mobility, and in that sense doesn’t differentiate between high-quality and low-quality personnel.
+The final version of the Law can have a significant impact on the overall business environment, and the private sector expects that the provisions prescribed by this law will be further improved.

 With the adoption of the new Law on Spatial Planning and Real Estate Construction in October 2017, a new concept of construction was introduced without the obligation of procuring construction permits, though we will only be able to feel its effects after the full implementation of amendments to the law.

-Finally, a public debate is underway on the Law on Fiscalisation and, considering the general practise in the home countries of most investors who are members of the Council, we are of the opinion that this process is very important and can impact significantly on reducing the volume of the grey economy and increasing the efficiency of the Tax Administration.
-The members of the Council are ready – through the relating of their experiences from their countries of origin – to contribute to making the final solutions of the law as good and easy to implement as possible.
+Finally, a public debate is underway on the Law on Fiscalisation and, considering the general practice in the home countries of most investors who are members of the Council, we are of the opinion that this process is vital and can impact significantly on reducing the volume of the grey economy and increasing the efficiency of the Tax Administration.
+The members of the Council are ready – through the relating of their experiences from their countries of origin – to contribute to making the final solutions of the law as useful and easy to implement as possible.

 The Prime Minister announced at the beginning of the year that the government would look at the possibilities of reducing the tax burden on labour.
 In your opinion, how important is this as a tangible factor for companies operating in Montenegro?

-– Regardless of the significant reduction in the tax burden on labour costs in Montenegro during the previous period, that burden remains significantly higher than the average among OECD countries, and higher than in most countries of the region.
-This is certainly recognised in both the private and public sectors, so an initiative has already been launched among representatives of the private sector and the academic community to re-examine the existing fiscal burden in order to find a model that would reduce contributions without jeopardising public finances and the planned revenues of the State Budget.
+– Regardless of the significant reduction in the tax burden on labour costs in Montenegro during the previous period, that burden remains significantly higher than the average among OECD countries and higher than in most countries of the region.
+This is undoubtedly recognised in both the private and public sectors, so an initiative has already been launched among representatives of the private sector and the academic community to re-examine the existing fiscal burden to find a model that would reduce contributions without jeopardising public finances and the planned revenues of the State Budget.

 Which other factors determine the overall investment climate?